payara/Payara/appserver/extras/arquillian-containers/payara-embedded/src/test/resources/gfconfigs/configxml/readme.txt

-This directory should contain a blank XML file named test-domain.xml (to represent a Glassfish domain configuration file) for the purpose of verifying the configurationXml property in arquillian.xml.
+This directory should contain a blank XML file named test-domain.xml (to represent a Payara domain configuration file) for the purpose of verifying the configurationXml property in arquillian.xml.